jeanduong0929/LANG-CL-SEMANTIC-SEARCH/README.md

 # Python Lab Activity: Semantic Search with ChromaDB

-Lab Title: Mastering Semantic Search with ChromaDB in Python
+Purpose: Mastering Semantic Search with ChromaDB in Python

 ## Introduction
-This Python lab activity is designed to delve into the world of semantic search using ChromaDB.
-You will learn how to leverage ChromaDB's capabilities to build powerful semantic search systems.
-The lab focuses on understanding embeddings, creating and managing vector databases, and effectively utilizing semantic search techniques in AI applications.
+This lab activity offers a streamlined, hands-on experience with ChromaDB, focusing on implementing key functions for semantic search.
+The lab environment and essential code setup are already provided.
+Your task is to implement specific functions that enable semantic search capabilities, allowing you to dive directly into the core functionalities of ChromaDB.

 ## Objectives
-- Understand the fundamentals of semantic search and embeddings.
-- Set up ChromaDB in a Python environment for semantic search applications.
-- Create and manage collections specifically for semantic search.
+- Implement and understand key functions in ChromaDB that facilitate semantic search.
-- Implement semantic search queries using ChromaDB.
+- Gain practical experience in handling semantic queries and understanding their results.
-- Explore advanced features of ChromaDB to enhance search capabilities.

 ## Prerequisites
-- Basic to intermediate knowledge of Python programming.
+- Basic knowledge of Python programming.
-- Understanding of database concepts and vector databases.
+- Understanding of basic database operations.
-- Familiarity with AI and machine learning concepts, especially embeddings.
-- Python environment with the chromadb package installed.
+- Python environment with the ChromaDB package pre-installed.

 ## Lab Structure
-1. Introduction to Semantic Search and Embeddings: Understand the theory behind semantic search and how embeddings are used.
+1. Semantic Search Overview: A brief introduction to semantic search and its applications.
-2. Setting up ChromaDB for Semantic Search: Learn to initialize ChromaDB for semantic search applications.
-3. Creating a Semantic Collection: Create a collection in ChromaDB tailored for semantic search.
-4. Implementing Semantic Queries: Conduct semantic search queries and analyze the results.
-5. Advanced Features and Techniques: Explore additional features of ChromaDB to refine and optimize semantic searches.
+2. Pre-configured ChromaDB Setup: Access a pre-setup environment where ChromaDB is already configured for use.
+3. Function Implementation Tasks:
+    - Implementing document addition with embeddings.
+    - Crafting semantic search queries.
+    - Handling query results and understanding their relevance.

 ## Setup Instructions
 1. Ensure Python and necessary tools are installed on your system.